 The Uintah Basin Area Vocational Center opened its doors to students on September 1, 1968.
 The center was funded, in part, by a $100,000 Federal Vocational Grant through the efforts of Utah Representative Dan Dennis.
-The Duchesne County School District matched the grant dollar for dollar, and a center for adult and high school vocational and technical education was established.
+The Duchesne County School District matched the grant dollar for dollar, creating a center for adult and high school vocational and technical education.

 In 1972, the state legislature put all three existing area vocational centers (Sevier, Uintah Basin, and Bridgerland) directly under the Utah State Board for Vocational Education.
-A local governing board was appointed consisting of members from Duchesne, Uintah, and Daggett County school boards.
+A local governing board was appointed, consisting of Duchesne, Uintah, and Daggett County school board members.

 During that same year, planning began for a new, larger building and campus so that the center could accommodate both adult and high school students.
-Property was donated jointly by Uintah and Duchesne school districts for a facility that would serve multidistrict needs, and ground was broken at the present Roosevelt site on November 7, 1975.
+Property was donated jointly by Uintah and Duchesne school districts for a facility that would serve multidistrict needs.
+The project broke ground at the present Roosevelt site on November 7, 1975.

-Effective July 1, 1990, the Utah State Legislature changed the name of the center to Uintah Basin Applied Technology Center to more accurately reflect the purpose and philosophy of the school as a technical training facility for the region.
+Effective July 1, 1990, the Utah State Legislature changed the center’s name to Uintah Basin Applied Technology Center to more accurately reflect the school’s purpose and philosophy as a technical training facility for the region.

-In 2009, a legislative taskforce re-examined the proper role and mission of the state’s applied technology colleges.
-The taskforce decided that UCAT schools should concentrate their mission focus on issuing certificates and let the community colleges have the responsibility for providing associate degree programs.
+In 2009, a legislative task force re-examined the proper role and mission of the state’s applied technology colleges.
+The task force decided that UCAT schools should concentrate their mission focus on issuing certificates and allow community colleges to provide associate degree programs.
 This new legislation also established the UCAT Board of Trustees, which became the new governing body with oversight for all UCAT schools.

-Funding for a new building in Vernal was approved in February, 2007, backed by strong support from the local community and state legislators.
-The ground breaking was held April 12, 2007 and the building was completed July 1, 2009.
-The ribbon cutting ceremony to officially open the new facility was held August 7, 2009.
+Funding for a new building in Vernal was approved in February 2007, backed by solid support from the local community and state legislators.
+The building broke ground on April 12, 2007, and then completed on July 1, 2009.
+The ribbon-cutting ceremony to officially open the new facility occurred on August 7, 2009.